...a vigorous defense...

 > Blood spatter isn't a real science, or

-and reputation in the judicial community.
+and their reputation in the judicial community.

-in that field before being allowed to work again.
+additional training before being allowed to work again.

 And juries should have the right to petition for a review